Alessandra Adriani, Affiliated Faculty

 Email: ltarini@syr.edu

-Loredana Tarini has been coordinator of the Italian Language & Culture Department at Syracuse University in Florence since 1994 where she also teaches.
-She has been the recipient of the National Certification in the Methodology of Teaching English as a Second Language and has been a Visiting Professor at Syracuse University, New York.
-In addition to a career in teaching and department administration, Tarini has co-authored several language and culture books, including: Dimmi!, an Italian language textbook for beginners (Guerra Edizioni, 1999); Nuovo Dimmi…, an Italian language textbook for A1/A2 level language students (Guerra Edizioni, 2008); Praticamente Dimmi, a workbook with grammar notes for beginners for the acquisition of Italian language skills through functional and communicative activities (Guerra Edizioni, 2009); and Praticamente Dimmi: Grammar Notes and Glossary (Guerra Edizioni, 2009).
+Loredana Tarini has been coordinator of the Italian Language & Culture Department at Syracuse University in Florence since 1994 where she also teaches Italian language and culture courses.
+She has been a Visiting Professor at Syracuse University, New York.
+Tarini has co-authored language and culture books, including Dimmi…, an Italian language textbook (A1/A2 level); Praticamente Dimmi, a workbook for beginners for the language skills acquisition through functional and communicative activities; and Praticamente Dimmi: Grammar Notes and Glossary.
 Tarini’s research interests include cross-cultural studies as well as the integration and incorporation of Italian life and culture into the process of language acquisition.

 Laurea in Modern Languages and Literature, University of Florence